marvin-jens/mrfifo/README.md

  # API

  Under the hood, the workflow creates `mrfifo.Job` instances for each process.
-These are thin wrappers around `mutliprocessing.Process`, which allow to keep track of the inputs and outputs. `func` is a callable that must at least accept the following named arguments `inputs:Iterable, outputs:Iterable` and `name:str`.
+These are thin wrappers around `mutliprocessing.Process`, which allow to keep track of the inputs and outputs. `func` is a callable that must at least accept the following named arguments `inputs:Sequence, outputs:Sequence` and `name:str`.
 Everything else is passed via `argc` and `kwargs`.
 The API to compose the workflow consists of useful shorthands to create meaningfully different jobs.
 But there may be different ways to combine code with the offered primitives.
-The logic is as follows:
+The currently proposrf logic is as follows:

  ## .reader